syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Rotated Spline Chart

 A Rotated Spline Chart is similar to an ordinary Spline Chart.
-The only difference is that it would be rotated.
+The only difference is that, it would be rotated.
 It plots one or several series of data, and joins each series by smooth, rotated spline curves instead of straight lines.

 The following image shows a sample Rotated Spline Chart.